Peeyusj/YTshortsFE/docs/COMPONENTS.md

 ## Key takeaways

-- 14 "simple" components (12 original + 2 new option pickers) are stateless controlled components; `VoiceSelect` and `IntroOutroVideo` now hold small UI-only local state (preview/upload status) as the two exceptions; `AutoImageGenerator` is a more substantial new component with its own polling hook.
+- 16 "simple" components (12 original + 2 Phase-3/4 pickers + `CanvasSelect`/`CaptionsToggle` in Phase 5) are mostly stateless controlled components; `VoiceSelect`, `IntroOutroVideo`, and (new) `MusicSelect` hold small UI-only local state (preview/upload status) as the exceptions; `AutoImageGenerator` is a more substantial component with its own polling hook.
 - Options are backend-driven except `BackgroundToggle`'s fixed 2-value list.
-- Conditional rendering: `VoiceDescriptionInput` only for Parler; `MusicSelect`'s panel/slider only when a track is picked; `VideoResult` only when done-with-video; `AutoImageGenerator`'s generate button only when a timeline duration exists.
+- Conditional rendering: `VoiceDescriptionInput` only for Parler; `MusicSelect`'s panel/slider only when a track is picked; `VideoResult` only when done-with-video; `AutoImageGenerator`'s generate button only when a timeline duration exists; `CaptionStyleSelect` disabled when `CaptionsToggle` is off.
 - `OutroToggle` (static image) and `IntroOutroVideo` (real video clips) are two independent, simultaneously-usable outro mechanisms — don't confuse them.
+- `CanvasSelect`'s landscape option triggers a "always full-screen" rule that's duplicated (not shared) between frontend and backend — `ClipSelect`/`SplitSelect` get disabled accordingly.
-- Watch the small traps: hardcoded 1920 in SplitSelect, hardcoded stage ORDER in ProgressStages, the cross-origin `download` caveat, the emotion-tag table that duplicates backend semantics, `IntroOutroVideo`'s client-unenforced 5s cap, and `AutoImageGenerator`'s hardcoded `15%` progress-bar fallback.
+- Watch the small traps: hardcoded 1920 in SplitSelect (now also wrong for landscape), hardcoded stage ORDER in ProgressStages, the cross-origin `download` caveat, the emotion-tag table that duplicates backend semantics, `IntroOutroVideo`'s client-unenforced 5s cap, `AutoImageGenerator`'s hardcoded `15%` progress-bar fallback, and three independent copy-pasted `Audio()` preview implementations (VoiceSelect, MusicSelect, StickerTimeline) with no shared hook.